Dorian30/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

-A repositories with some data structures, common DSAs and code problems solutions.
+A repository with some data structures, common DSAs and code problems solutions.
 (WIP)

 ## Data Structures